tlswg/tls13-spec/draft-ietf-tls-tls13.md

 level.

 If an alert with a level of warning is sent and received, generally the connection can continue normally.
-If the receiving peer decides not to proceed with the connection (e.g., after having received a no_renegotiation alert that it is not willing to accept), it SHOULD send a fatal alert to terminate the connection.
+If the receiving party decides not to proceed with the connection (e.g., after having received a no_renegotiation alert that it is not willing to accept), it SHOULD send a fatal alert to terminate the connection.
 Given this, the sending party cannot, in general, know how the